Aerial view of a city skyline with a river running through the city, surrounding buildings, roads, and green spaces on a partly cloudy day.

 Learn about our work to implement a Truck Route Ordinance (TRO)

-A Truck Route Ordinance (TRO) is a local law that designates specific roads within a city or municipality as permissible routes for commercial trucks.
-By directing heavy traffic away from residential streets, a TRO protects neighborhood air quality, reduces noise and safety risks, and preserves our roads.
+A Truck Route Ordinance (TRO) is a local law that identifies which roads within a city or municipality are designated for commercial truck traffic.
+These designations are intended to help direct heavy vehicles away from residential areas in order to improve air quality, reduce noise and safety concerns, and maintain roadway conditions.

 TOOS Table Partners